catamphetamine/easy-react-form/README.md

 ### Abandoned forms

 One day marketing department asked me if I could make it track abandoned forms via Google Analytics.
-For this reason form component instance has `.getLatestFocusedField()` method to find out which exact form field the user got confused by.
+For this reason form component instance has `.getLatestFocusedField()` method to find out which exact form field the user got confused by. `getLatestFocusedField` property function is also passed to the decorated form component.

 ## Contributing and Feature requests